 State Department Profile

 Bureau of International Security and Non-proliferation

-David Benson is serving as a science advisor in ISN/BPS particularly on issues related to microbiology, molecular biology and academic science.
-He is providing perspectives that complement existing expertise in technical areas related to the Biological and Toxin Warfare Convention (BWC), Dual-Use Research of Concern (DURC), including synthetic DNA and other emerging technology areas that have complex policy implications.
-In addition to supporting his colleagues in BPS in general, David is shepherding the Department of State’s response to the Presidential Policy Directive on National Strategy for Countering Biological Threats.
-He has also initiated outreach efforts to raise awareness among scientists about current policy issues implicit in the BWC at an international level, and has attended several relevant conferences held by other agencies and NGOs in the DC area and nationally.
+David Benson served as a science advisor in ISN/BPS particularly on issues related to microbiology, molecular biology and academic science.
+He provided perspectives that complement existing expertise in technical areas related to the Biological and Toxin Warfare Convention (BWC), Dual-Use Research of Concern (DURC), including synthetic DNA and other emerging technology areas that have complex policy implications.
+In addition to supporting his colleagues in BPS in general, David shepherded the Department of State’s response to the Presidential Policy Directive on National Strategy for Countering Biological Threats.
+He also initiated outreach efforts to raise awareness among scientists about current policy issues implicit in the BWC at an international level, and attended several relevant conferences held by other agencies and NGOs in the DC area and nationally.